jawj/zapatos-docs/src/index.md

 The types are, I hope, pretty self-explanatory. `authors.Selectable` is what I'll get back from a `SELECT` query on this table. `authors.Insertable` is what I can `INSERT`: similar to the `Selectable`, but any fields that are `NULL`able and/or have `DEFAULT` values are allowed to be missing, `NULL` or `DEFAULT`. `authors.Updatable` is what I can `UPDATE` the table with: like what I can `INSERT`, but all columns are optional: it's a simple `Partial<authors.Insertable>`. `authors.Whereable`, finally, is what I can use in a `WHERE` condition

-`schema.ts` includes a few other types that get used internally, including some handy type mappings, like this one:
+`schema.ts` includes a few other types that get used internally, including some handy type mappings, such as this one:

 ```typescript
 export type SelectableForTable<T extends Table> = {